+It's no laughing matter but very few people want to talk about this accelerating health concern.
 Currently more than 18 million Americans suffer from Type 2 diabetes and their risk of contracting Alzheimer's is estimated to be 300% greater than the general population.

 What can be done?
 Corrective lifestlye measures including proper diet and significant amounts of daily exercise are recommended by medical specialists.

 Obesity is the leading cause of one our country's greatest ailments, Type 2 Diabetes.
 In one study, people at high risk of diabetes decreased their risk 50% with consistent (daily) exercise like walking , combined with lower dietary fat intake and a 5%- 7% weight loss.